 If you follow these step-by-step all-grain brewing instructions, brewing your first professionally-made beer will be way easier than you ever thought it could be.

 So you’re ready to gain full control over the brewing process and start brewing at home like a pro?
 Awesome.
-All-grain brewing gives you complete control over the look, mouthfeel, taste, and strength of your creation.
-And it’s a lot easier than you think.

 If you have any experience with brewing at all, you probably know half of the process already.

 Here is a basic rundown to get you started.
 It isn’t the Encyclopedia Beertannica, but it’s enough to help you make that first conversation piece you’ve been dying to use at work.